Fee Reductions: We’re Here to Help

 All Arlington County Parks & Recreation programs, fees and services are eligible for fee reduction except for personal training, private swim sessions for adults, adult leagues, payment for events or renting a facility.

-Fee reductions are available if you qualify and live in or own property in Arlington County or if you are an Arlington County employee or member of these households.
+Fee reductions, payment plans, and financial hardships are available if you qualify and live in or own property in Arlington County or if you are an Arlington County employee or member of these households.